Decomposing Global Feature Effects Based on Feature Interactions: Further Characteristics of Feature Effect Methods

-Figure \ref{fig:ale_dt} shows the effect plots when GADGET is applied to the uncorrelated simulation example of Section \ref{sec:repid} when ALE (the underlying derivatives) and $S = Z = \{1, 2, 3\}$ are used.
-The grey curves before the split illustrate the global ALE curves.
-Since they do not show the interaction-related heterogeneity of the underlying local effects, we added a plot that visualizes this heterogeneity by providing the standard deviation of the derivatives within each interval as a (yellow) curve along the range of $\xv_j$, similar to the idea of \cite{goldstein_peeking_2015} for derivative ICE curves.
-This shows us that local effects for feature $\xv_2$ are very homogeneous over the entire range of $\xv_2$, while the local feature effects of $\xv_1$ show a constant heterogeneous behavior and a regional high heterogeneity around $\xv_3 = 0$ is visible for $\xv_3$.
-GADGET chooses $\xv_3 = -0.003$ as the best split point that reduces the interaction-related heterogeneity of the three features almost completely.
-Thus, the ALE curves we receive in the subspaces are more representative for the underlying individuals.
+Figure \ref{fig:ale_dt} shows the effect plots when GADGET-ALE is applied to the uncorrelated simulation example of Section \ref{sec:pdp} with $S = Z = \{1, 2, 3\}$.
+The grey curves before the split illustrate the global ALE curves which typically do not show the interaction-related heterogeneity of the underlying local effects.
+Hence, we added a plot that visualizes this heterogeneity by providing the standard deviation of the underlying derivatives within each interval as a (yellow) curve along the range of $\xv_j$, similar to the idea of \cite{goldstein_peeking_2015} for derivative ICE curves.
+This shows that the local effects for the feature $\xv_2$ are very homogeneous across its entire range, while $\xv_1$ exhibits consistently heterogeneous local effects, and $\xv_3$ displays a high heterogeneity specifically around $\xv_3 = 0$.
+GADGET chooses $\xv_3 = -0.003$ as the best split point, significantly reducing the interaction-related heterogeneity among the three features.
+Thus, the ALE curves in the subspaces more accurately represent the underlying individuals.

+Similar to PD plots, ALE plots include an additive recovery and can therefore be decomposed additively into main and interaction effects, as defined in Eq.~\eqref{eq:ale_fanova}. \cite{apley_visualizing_2020} defined the $W-$th order ALE function by the pure $W$-th order (interaction) effect similar to the functional ANOVA decomposition from Eq.\eqref{eq:fANOVA}.
+Furthermore, \cite{apley_visualizing_2020} show that the ALE decomposition has an orthogonality-like property, which guarantees (similar to the generalized functional ANOVA) that the following decomposition is unique (for details on estimating higher-order ALE functions, see \cite{apley_visualizing_2020}):

-Equivalently to PD plots, ALE plots also contain an additive recovery and, thus, can be decomposed additively in main and interaction effects (see Section \ref{sec:background_fe}).
-Furthermore, if $Z$ is defined such that all features interacting with features in $S$ are included and if GADGET is applied such that the theoretical minimum of the objective function is reached, then according to Corollary \ref{corollary:objective}, the joint mean-centered ALE function $f^{ALE, c}_{S|\mathcal{A}_g}$ within each final subspace $\mathcal{A}_g$ can be decomposed into the 1-dimensional mean-centered ALE functions of features in $S$.
-Hence, since there are no more interactions between features in $S$ and other features present in the final regions, $f^{ALE, c}_{S|\mathcal{A}_g}$ can be uniquely decomposed into the mean-centered main effects of features in $S$---just as in PD functions \citep{apley_visualizing_2020}:
+Furthermore, if $Z$ includes all features interacting with those in $S$ and GADGET achieves the theoretical minimum of the objective function, then according to Theorem \ref{corollary:objective}, the joint mean-centered ALE function $f^{ALE, c}_{S|\mathcal{A}_g}$ within each final subspace $\mathcal{A}_g$ can be decomposed into the 1-dimensional mean-centered ALE functions of features in $S$.
+Consequently, with no further interactions between features in $S$ and other features in the final regions, $f^{ALE, c}_{S|\mathcal{A}_g}$ can be uniquely decomposed into the mean-centered main effects of features in $S$---just as in PD functions \citep{apley_visualizing_2020}: